 Methods:

+We conducted a comparative study assessing the agreement between diagnostic LRs generated by LLMs and empirically derived LRs reported by theNNT.com (© The NNT Group, 2010–2022).
+This study utilized publicly available data and did not involve human subjects, thus exempting it from institutional review board oversight.

 Reference Standard Likelihood Ratios

-On April 1, 2025, a reference-standard list of likelihood ratios (LRReported) was compiled from the theNNT.com (© The NNT Group, 2010 – 2022),A a service that compiles likelihood ratios reported in the literature to assist with diagnostic reasoning.
-All likelihood ratios - whether positive or negative - from all conditions listed on theNNT.com were included.
-When the NNT presented a point estimate of the likelihood ratio, the point estimate was used (e.g. 1.5, 95% CI 1 - 2 was coded as 1.5).
-If only a range was presented, the geometric mean of the range was utilized.
-All scraped entries were manually confirmed for accuracy and designated as a sub-category of medical diagnostic: imaging finding, history, sign/symptom, test score, and/or test finding.
+On April 1, 2025, we compiled a reference-standard dataset of likelihood ratios (LRReported) from theNNT.com a resource aggregating diagnostic likelihood ratios from published medical literature to assist with diagnostic reasoning.
+All positive and negative LRs from all conditions listed on theNNT.com were included.
+For LRs theNNT reported with a point estimate, we recorded the provided estimate directly (e.g. 1.5, 95% CI 1 - 2 was coded as 1.5).
+When only a range was presented, the geometric mean of the reported range was utilized.
+LRs were initially extracted using an automated script and then manually validated by a single reviewer (PC).
+Each LR was categorized as an imaging finding, a patient historical element, a sign/symptom, a test score, and/or a test finding.
+Findings were also categorized by the relevant specialty according to theNNTs listings.

 Comparator Likelihood Ratios:

-Comparator likelihood ratios (LRLLM) for each of the findings reported on theNNT were generated using the following large language models (LLMs) from OpenAI on April 1, 2025: 4o-mini (July 18, 2024), 4o (August 6, 2024), and 3o-mini (January 31, 2025) to represent a range of possible inference costs.
-A custom prompt (full prompt reported in Supplementary Information) was used following the format:
+On April 1, 2025, we generated comparator likelihood ratios (LRLLM) for all findings listed on theNNT using three OpenAI LLMs (OpenAI, LP; San Francisco, California, USA): 4o-mini (model release July 18, 2024), 4o (release August 6, 2024), and 3o-mini (release January 31, 2025) to represent a range of inference costs.
+We applied a few-shot prompt (full text in Supplementary Information) that:

+Instructions the model to take the persona of an expert in medical diagnosis;

+defined likelihood ratios;

-Instructions to take the persona of an expert in medical diagnosis, an explanation of what a likelihood ratio is, specification that requests would take the form of ‘for target condition X, estimate the LR of finding ‘Y’, specification that the output should be a positive number output as a JSON, instructions for reasoning (consider the condition of interest, the population of interest, what the presence or absence of the feature would predict, and some hypothetical examples.
+specified queries in the form ‘for target condition X, estimate the LR of finding ‘Y’;

+specified that the output should be a single positive number output in JSON format;

+instructions for reasoning (consider the condition of interest, the population of interest, what the presence or absence of the feature would imply about disease likelihood)

-The LLM was not provided information or hints about the value of the LRReported.
+Provided threehypothetical examples.

+The prompt included no information or hints about reference standard values (LRReported).
+The prompt was not iteratively refined to improve agreement with reference values.

 Statistical Analysis

-As the strength of evidence represented by likelihood ratios is linear in the logarithmic scale,B LRReported and LRLLM were log transformed.
-Bland-Altman analysis on the log transformed LRs was used to visualize and calculate 95% limits of agreement. following subgroups: specialty (using theNNT’s categorization), type of information (history, sign, exam finding, or test result), and positive vs. negative LR.
-Differences between LRReported and LRLLM agreement among models, as well as subgroups, was tested using Student’s T-testing and one-way ANOVA testing.
+We assessed agreement between LRReported and LRLLM using Bland-Altman analysis on log-transformed LRs, as the strength of evidence represented by LRs is linear in the logarithmic scale.B 95% ratio limits of agreement (i.e multiplicative limits of agreement where LRs are within x-fold bounds of each other) were calculated.
+Between-model differences in agreement were tested using paired t-test for mean differences and the Morgan-Pittman test for differences in limits of agreement (variances).
+Subgroups analyzed included specialty, information type (history, sign, exam finding, or test result), and positive vs. negative LR using unpaired (Welch’s) t-test and classical F-testing.
+An alpha of 0.05 with no adjustment for multiple testing is used.
+Analyses were performed using Python 3.12.7 (Pinguin package 0.5.5) and Microsoft Excel.C

-Regulatory

-This research does not involve human subjects and thus is exempt from IRB review.
-Analyses were performed using Python 3.12.7 and Microsoft Excel.C

 Results:

-700 LRs exploring the 30 available medical conditions from theNNT.com
+700 LRReporteds exploring the 30 available medical conditions were compiled from theNNT.com.
+Signs/symptoms were the most common type of LR (56%, n=403), followed by historical element (16% , n=112) and test result (13% , n=93) (Table 1). [ ] Description of the specialties and the distribution of LRs?

+Table 1.
+Summary of medical diagnostic subgroups and sample sizes.